eclipse-archived/ceylon-lang.org/blog/2012-03-18-ceylon-m2-minitel.md

 ### Modularity and runtime

-Ceylon modules may be executed on any standard JVM.
+Ceylon modules may be executed on any standard Java 6 compatible JVM.
 The toolset and runtime for Ceylon is based around `.car` module archives and module repositories.
 The runtime supports a modular, peer-to-peer class loading architecture, with full support for module versioning and